-"Schools, colleges and other educational providers have a pivotal role to play in safeguarding children and promoting their welfare."
+"Schools, colleges, Early Years and Childcare settings and other educational providers have a pivotal role to play in safeguarding children and promoting their welfare."

 Working Together to Safeguard Children 2018

 "A good child protection system should be concerned with a child's journey through the system from needing to receiving help, keeping a clear focus on children's best interests throughout."